Larchmont Avenue Church (LAC) is deeply committed to serving those in need and is known for its service in our community and abroad.

-A decades-long tradition, LAC’s Annual Rummage Sale raises funds which are then distributed as grants to each of our local mission partners.
-The Rummage Sale is a beloved community event attracting thousands of donations and hundreds of shoppers.
-It is good for the environment (the ultimate in recycling and reimaging), the community (as it helps many families afford wonderful treasures), and our local mission partners.
-You can learn more about this year’s LAC Rummage Sale here.
+The LAC Rummage Sale is a beloved community event attracting thousands of donations and hundreds of shoppers.
+The sale benefits the environment (the ultimate in recycling and reimaging), the community (it helps many families afford wonderful items), and our local mission partners (monetary grants). ith funding from its Benevolence Endowment Fund and Rummage Sale proceeds, LAC distributes annual grants, ranging from $1,000 to $5,000, to our mission partners.

 Local Hunger Relief Partners